WKTK: WKTK-HD2

 On May 19, 2008, utilizing iBiquity's in-band on-channel (IBOC) digital radio technology, WKTK-FM began broadcasting its signal in both digital (HD-1) and analog (FM) formats.
 In addition to the digital launch, WKTK-HD2 began broadcasting the area's only all digital, all blues music format, branded as The Swamp WKTK-HD2 (98.5-2).
 The station was granted special permission to use "The Swamp" from The University of Florida in homage of the school's football stadium which is commonly referred to as The Swamp, Ben Hill Griffin Stadium at Florida Field.

-WKTK is Gainesville-Ocala's home of the syndicated Delilah show airing nightly except for Saturdays, when the station airs Throwback Nation Radio.
-As part of an annual tradition, WKTK switches to all Christmas music from mid-November until Christmas Day.